The Black Cup- Young Adult Fiction

 - Proposed original format: jacketed hardcover

 - 43k words

-- All rights currently available
+- All rights SOLD to INtense Publications

 The Black Cup is Set in the Middle Ages, the story employs the classic myths and psychology of the fairy tale (the good witch, the evil king, orphaned children, dark woods, etc.) to examine some of the topics of our age (authoritarianism, free will, substance abuse, feminism) and how youth can navigate the often troubling revelations that accompany pending adulthood.

 Twelve-year-old Max knows the King wants him dead.
 Born with his heart outside of his rib cage, Max is abandoned at birth by his father and raised by a kind witch who sacrifices all to keep him safe from the outside world.
 She too has known a life of being different from others and raises him to be equipped for any eventuality.
 Since abandoning his son and being gifted the Black Cup’s evil powers from an ominous figure deep within the forest’s darkest depths, Max’s father has ruthlessly ascended to the throne and become the most feared king in history.
 When he learns that the deformed baby he abandoned years ago still lives, and is now nearly a man, the King orders his troops to burn down the great forest and kill every living thing so that his rule will go unchallenged by his own blood.

 Rather than run away from the danger, Max embarks on a journey toward the city to seek his father and prevent further destruction of the kingdom and its people.
 That’s when the witch, the King, and Max are set on a collision course that unfolds high atop the King’s castle as the world they have known, and the lives they have lived, will be changed forever.